39th Motorized Infantry Battalion (Ukraine)

-The 39th Motorized Infantry Battalion "Dnipro-2" was a military formation of the Ukrainian Ground Forces in 2014-2016.
+The 39th Motorized Infantry Battalion "Dnipro-2" was a military formation of the Ukrainian Ground Forces in 2014–2016.

-The battalion was created in May 2014 in response to Russian aggression as a 39th volunteer territorial defense battalion "Dnipro-2" from the residents of the Dnipropetrovsk region.
+The battalion was created in May 2014 in response to the Russian annexation of Crimea as the 39th volunteer territorial defense battalion "Dnipro-2" from the residents of the Dnipropetrovsk region.
 Fighters of the battalion took part in fierce battles for Ilovaisk in August 2014.

 It was disbanded in 2016 and transformed into 55th Artillery Brigade (Ukraine).

 History

 On March 18, 2014, after Russia's military invasion of Crimea and its annexation, partial mobilization began in Ukraine.

 April 30, 2014 the Acting President of Ukraine Oleksandr Turchynov instructed the heads of regional administrations to start creating territorial defense battalions in each region of Ukraine.

 In July, 39 BTR personnel performed tasks near Volnovakha.
 On the evening of July 21, 2014, a minibus loaded with explosives hit a checkpoint of Ukrainian forces near the village of Kamyanka and exploded.
 Five soldiers were killed.

 On August 1, the infantry and security companies of the 39th BTR were transferred to the Mnogopillya district between Ilovaisk and Kuteynikov, where they formed a base camp.

 In August 2014 39th territorial defense battalion "Dnipro-2" had participated in Battle of Ilovaisk.

 On August 29, negotiations on a green corridor to leave the encirclement were held with the enemy.

 According to the Book of Memory, 8 soldiers of the 39th Battalion were killed near Ilovaisk.

 In November 2014, the BTRO was reorganized into the 39th Separate Motorized Infantry Battalion and transferred to the 55th Artillery Brigade.

 39th Motorized Infantry Battalion was disbanded in 2016, a security battalion of the 55th separate artillery brigade was created on its basis.